 Pre-divorce is full of the very problems and reasons that the divorce became necessary.
 This might involve arguing, shouting and other forms of conflict; thus divorce can be traumatic, emotive, complicated and expensive.
 Divorce can have devastating effects on children if it is not handled sensitively and maturely – we all know these facts.
 So surely the post-divorce situation is the point in which things can look forward to a workable and sustainable future.
-Re-organisation The first stage of the post-divorce family is the re-organisation period and involves settling down to the changes.
-Adults can find this very difficult and children more so, meaning that support is very important during this more »
+For more information, take a look at these 6 Tips For Successful Co-Parenting after a divorce.

 The minimads took their first trip to Alton towers this Saturday.
 My boys are mini thrill seekers and adore rides of any sort and were a little disappointed that most of the big name rides were for children over 1.4 meters.
 Of the ten thrill rides the boys were not big enough for eight of them, however they still managed to go on at least 15 rides and had a great day.
 If you have younger children you need to bear in mind that creepiest land doesn’t open till May.